Understanding the Differences Between Film and Video Production

 Shooting Medium

-A key difference between film and video production is the medium used.
-Video production employs digital cameras like the Sony A7S III, Sony FX6, and Canon EOS C70, while film production traditionally uses film.
-However, Hollywood has largely transitioned to digital cameras like the ARRI Mini, ARRI Mini LF, and Sony VENICE.
-Movie cameras such as the ARRIFLEX 435 Camera are becoming less common due to their higher cost and lower efficiency.
-Since 2017, 92% of films are shot digitally, although there has been a slight increase in the use of film.
+The medium used is a key difference.
+Video production companies typically involve videographers working with digital cameras like the Sony A7S IIISony FX6, and Canon EOS C70.
+Movies rely on cinematographers using film cameras.
+Since “Star Wars: Episode II – Attack of the Clones”, the film industry has mostly transitioned to digital cinema cameras like the ARRI Mini LF and Sony VENICE.
+Film cameras like the ARRIFLEX 435 are becoming less common due to their higher cost and lower efficiency.
+Since 2017, 92% of films have been shot digitally, although there has been a slight resurgence in the use of film.
 This trend is evident in Oscar-winning films like “Oppenheimer” and “Poor Things.”
+Film cameras aren’t exclusive to movies—they’re occasionally used for projects like Lorde’s Green Light music video, just as digital cinema cameras are also used in film productions.

 Scale

 Video production projects are typically shorter.
 Many highlight videos run around two minutes.
 In contrast, movies usually run between 90 minutes and 2.5 hours.
 Some movies extend past three hours, such as “Killers of the Flower Moon.”
-While most video production projects are shorter, corporate documentaries and event videos can be longer.
-These can sometimes stretch to 2-6 hours, depending on video editing.
+Most video productions result in short videos.
+However, corporate documentaries or recorded conferences can run several hours—sometimes between 2 and 6 hours, depending on the editing.

 Distribution Channels

-Films are usually distributed through theaters, film festivals, and streaming services, and are later released on Blu-ray and digital downloads.
-Video production deliverables are typically distributed via online platforms like YouTube, Vimeo, and social media.
+Films are usually distributed through theaters, festivals, and streaming services and later released on Blu-ray and digital downloads.
+Video production deliverables are distributed via online platforms like YouTube, Vimeo, and social media.
 Depending on the project, such as infomercials, videos may also be distributed on TV.
-Video content often has a shorter shelf life compared to films, which depending on the quality continue to be discussed long after their release.
+High-quality films can maintain relevance for years.
+Most videos serve shorter-term goals, like campaigns or updates.

 Budget